malabarMCB/digital-diploma-assistant/README.md

 # digital-diploma-assistant

-Control, accounting and automation system  for diploma business processes designing written in F#, ASP.NET Core MVC and Elasticsearch
+Control, accounting and automation system for diploma business processes designing, written in F#, ASP.NET Core MVC and Elasticsearch

 ### About
-This is proof of concept of application, written entirely in F#.
-The goal is to create MVC application using only F#.
+This is proof of concept of an application, written entirely in F#.
+The goal is to create an MVC application using only F#.

 ### Summary
-It is quite simple application (yes, somewhere there are some 'todo')
+It is the quite simple application (yes, somewhere there are some 'todo')

 Here you can

 * Overview dashboard tasks
-* Change tasks statuses and assignee wil change automatically according their roles
+* Change tasks statuses and the assignee wil change automatically according to their roles
 * Add comments with attachments to tasks
-* Change tasks descriptions with attachments from special admin page
+* Change tasks descriptions with attachments from the special admin page

 ### Tech
 * .NET Core 2.1